Understanding Relationship Dynamics With Shadow Work

 Inner Child Work: Exploring and healing the wounds from childhood is often a part of shadow work.
 This involves connecting with the inner child and addressing unresolved emotions and experiences from the past.

-Counseling or Therapy: Many people find it helpful to engage in shadow work with the guidance of a mental health professional.
+Counselling or Therapy: Many people find it helpful to engage in shadow work with the guidance of a mental health professional.
 Therapists trained in Jungian psychology or other modalities may assist individuals in exploring and integrating their shadows.

 Remember that shadow work is a personal journey, and the specific techniques and approaches can vary from person to person.
 It’s a process that requires self-compassion, patience, and a commitment to personal growth.
 If you find the process challenging, seeking support from a mental health professional can be beneficial.